matfish2/vue-tables/readme.md

 * `sortable`  `Array`

-By Default all columns but extras are sortable.
+By Default all columns (except extras) are sortable.
 Use this option to explicitly state which columns should be sortable.
-For obvious reasons server-side extras cannot be sorted.

 * `limit`  `number`